ramazanpolat/prodict/README.md

 # Limitations
-You cannot use names of dict methods as attribute names.
+- You cannot use names of dict methods as attribute names.
+- Requires Python 3.6+